CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Experimental Setup

-We compared the following methods for selection of $k$ examples to prompting the LLMs.
-All reported results are with $k=4$.
+We compared the following methods for selection of $k$ in-context examples with $k=4$.

-\begin{description} \item[Random Selection] Examples are selected randomly for each test input from the example database.
+\textbf{Random Selection:} Examples are selected randomly for each test input from the example database.
 We report the average results of three runs with random selection for evaluating MT quality.
-The performance was assessed by averaging the scores obtained from three different seeds. \item[BM25] We compare with the approach described by \citet{agrawal2022context}, where $k$ examples are retrieved such that the source sentences in the example database are most similar to the test source.
-The match is performed using BM25 retriever, which focuses on n-gram word overlap. \end{description}
+The performance was assessed by averaging the scores obtained from three different seeds.

+\textbf{BM25:} We compare with the approach described by \citet{agrawal2022context}, where $k$ examples are retrieved such that the source sentences in the example database are most similar to the test source.
+The match is performed using BM25 retriever, which focuses on n-gram word overlap.

-The other baselines are all re-ranking baselines, that first retrieve the top-100 matching examples using the BM25 retriever and then rerank these examples based on different criteria.
+The other baselines follow a re-ranking approach.
+Initially, they use the BM25 retriever to extract the top-100 matching examples.
+These examples are then re-ranked according to varying criteria.
 The top-$k$ reranked examples are used to prompt the LLM.

-\begin{description} \item[R-BM25] This baseline replicates the reranking algorithm implemented in \citet{agrawal2022context} which aims to achieve greater overlap between the input source and examples by ensuring greater n-gram diversity in the top-$k$ examples. \item[Individual Features] We experiment with systems where examples are selected by reranking just one feature.
-We consider all the features described in Section \ref{section:features-of-example}, except the token features. \item[CTQ Scorer] Our proposed method to select examples based on multiple features. \end{description}
+\textbf{R-BM25:} This baseline replicates the reranking algorithm implemented in \citet{agrawal2022context} which aims to achieve greater overlap between the input source and examples by ensuring greater n-gram diversity in the top-$k$ examples.

+\textbf{Individual Features:} We experiment with systems where examples are selected by reranking just one feature.
+We consider all the features described in Section \ref{section:features-of-example}.